f5devcentral/xcawsedgedemoguide/README.md

 # Objective

-This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the capabilities of the F5 Distributed Cloud Platform through the lens of two key strategic solution areas:

-- **Hybrid Multicloud App Delivery**: Seamlessly deploying app components across cloud, branch, and edge
+This guide, along with the provided scripts and sample app & services, is designed to help explore and demonstrate the capabilities of the F5 Distributed Cloud Platform through the lens of the key strategic solution area - **Hybrid Multicloud App Delivery** for seamlessly deploying app components across cloud, branch, and edge.

-- **Application Modernization**: Orchestrating modern app stacks using App Stack and edge compute nodes.

 The outlined use-cases focus on F5 Distributed Cloud App Stack, Multi-Cloud Networking (MCN) and Edge Compute services configured using AWS VPC site.